authelia/authelia/docs/content/configuration/methods/environment.md

 ---
 title: "Environment"
 description: "Using the Environment Variable Configuration Method."
-lead: "Authelia has a layered configuration model.
+summary: "Authelia has a layered configuration model.
 This section describes how to implement the environment configuration."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []